sensesx/MESSAGE101/README.md

 * Fixes are going to be made.
 Be patient.

 As far as I'm concerned, no one would nor should ever use this on production.
 Anyway if you are wondering,
-                        DON'T USE IN INSECURE ENVIROMNENTS
+                        DON'T USE IT ON INSECURE ENVIROMNENTS